This Summer’s Featured Herb is Rosemary.

 2. Cover bowl and let rest 12 to 18 hours until dough is bubbly and risen.

 3. Lightly flour counter top and place dough onto it.
 Lightly flour dough.
-Shape into a ball.
+Shape into a ball by pulling out edges of dough and then drawing them to the center.

-6. Carefully remove hot dutch oven from oven, remove lid and drop dough in.
+6. Carefully remove hot dutch oven from oven, remove lid and drop dough in, seam side up.
 Carefully replace hot lid and return to oven.

 7. Bake 30 minutes.